-While most companies have made some level

-D.2.1 The company sets expectations for its suppliers on avoiding, minimising and addressing environmental risks having expectations for their suppliers on environmental management, there is less evidence of these expectations being formalised in company documents such as a code of conduct, or in supplier contracts.
+While most companies have made some level of commitment on environmental management having expectations for their suppliers on environmental management, there is less evidence of these expectations being formalised in company documents such as a code of conduct, or in supplier contracts.
 A few companies have formal requirements for their suppliers to have developed and implemented environmental management systems.